rust-lang/rust/active/0000-bounds-on-object-and-generic-types.md

 potentially be addressed with better error messages, though our track record for lifetime error messages is not very good so far.

+Also, there is a potential interaction between this sort of inference and the description of default trait bounds below.

 ## Default trait bounds

 When referencing a trait object, it is almost *always* the case that one follows